 Size does matter — for picture quality and sound

 The Echo Show 8 measures in at 7.9 x 5.4 x 3.9 inches, with a total weight of 36.6 ounces.
 This puts it closer in size to the original Echo Show than to the Echo Show 5, but without the same chunky bezels around the screen.
-That extra size in the original Echo Show also housed a Zigbee smart home hub, something that neither of these newer devices offer.
+That extra size in the original Echo Show also housed a Zigbee smart home hub, something neither of these devices offer.

 How they look and perform

 The Echo Show 8 has the same slim aesthetics as its smaller cousin, along with the same slanted design that allows it to sit upright.
 The two smart displays look almost identical at first glance, except the Show 8 is larger.

 The larger screen size of the Echo Show 8 makes it perfect for reading off recipes while you’re cooking or for using it as a digital photo album.
 Video calling will also be much-improved thanks to the HD screen, although the one-megapixel camera remains the same as that of the Echo Show 5.